iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Alerts are way too excessive..
 It's a little windy in my area and I get notifications what feel like every 5 minutes.
 Had to delete the app because it was so annoying.<br> :date: __2020-04-10 21:47:54__

 > It's a weather alert app.
 I'm getting constant weather alerts during a pandemic lockdown<br> :date: __2020-03-29 17:05:00__

-> When I click on "Alerts," I get a message saying that I have to enable them in the app settings.
-But when I get into the settings, I can't find anything that does that.<br> :date: __2020-03-21 20:10:32__